Plastic Surgery Center of the South

 Lower & Upper Eyelid Surgery

-One of the most requested plastic surgery procedures in metro Atlanta is eyelid surgery.
-The Marietta plastic surgeons at Plastic Surgery Center of the South perform this procedure to rejuvenate the eyes to give patients a more youthful, rested appearance.
+In metro Atlanta, one of the most requested plastic surgery procedures is blepharoplasty, often called an eyelid lift or eyelid surgery.
+The board-certified plastic surgeons at Plastic Surgery Center of the South perform this procedure to rejuvenate the eyes to give patients a more youthful, rested appearance.
 This procedure can correct loose, baggy skin under the eyes and also improve drooping upper eyelids.

 If you are considering facial cosmetic surgery, call us today at (770) 421-1242 and we can help answer your questions.
 Or, take the next step and request a consultation online to meet with our doctors in person.
-Women and men visit us for eyelid surgery from metro Atlanta cities such as Canton, Acworth, and Woodstock, GA.
+Women and men visit us for eyelid surgery from metro Atlanta cities such as Smyrna, Roswell, and Sandy Springs, Georgia.

-Eyelid surgery is usually performed on an outpatient basis.
-The operation may be performed under local anesthesia with sedation or under general anesthesia.
+Eyelid surgery is usually performed on an outpatient basis using local anesthesia with sedation or under general anesthesia.
 The time required for the procedure on both upper and lower eyelids is one to three hours depending on the extent of the surgery.

 In a typical procedure, incisions will be made in the creases of your upper lids and just below the lashes in the lower lids.
 The excisions may extend into the crow’s feet or laugh lines at the outer corners of your eyes.
 Your surgeon will separate the skin from underlying fatty tissue and muscle, reducing excess fat, and often trimming sagging skin and muscle.
 Fine sutures are placed to close the incisions.

-If puffy under-eye bags are the only concern, a transconjunctival blepharoplasty will be performed.
+If puffy lower eyelid bags are the only concern, a transconjunctival blepharoplasty will be performed.
 In this procedure the incision will be made inside the lid leaving no visible scar.
 This is normally done for younger patients with thicker, more elastic skin.